vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/1-into-the-workspace.md

+---
+intro to OpenShift AI and Workbench concept

+"this is where we are going to do develop the continuous model evaluation stuff"

+intro to GitOps a bit?

+intro to repos we have

 ## 📘 Introduction to Red Hat OpenShift AI

 Welcome to the foundation of our adaptive learning platform, Canopy AI!
 To build smart, scalable AI solutions for students and educators, we use **Red Hat OpenShift AI**—a powerful, enterprise-grade platform for developing, deploying, and managing AI and machine learning workloads on Kubernetes.